mwFrozenDEV/GambiGUI-release/README.md

 # GambiGUI: RedM Graphics Config Generator

-GAMBIGUI is a powerful application designed for **RedM** players to easily create and manage multiple graphics configurations.
+GambiGUI is a powerful application designed for **RedM** players to easily create and manage multiple graphics configurations.
 It allows users to perform advanced settings tweaks that aren't normally possible, such as:
 - Disabling fog.
 - Opening and closing the map instantly, without animations.

 Built with **C#** with a **WinForms** frontend, GambiGUI is your ultimate hub for RedM PvP.

+**To stay up to date, join the [Discord!](https://discord.com/invite/Pa4kh3VxFc)**

 ---